 - “managed various projects to identify and evaluate business solutions while adhering to program funding and forecasting appropriate financials.”

 End with a Call to Action

 When you close your letter, make sure you ask for a meeting.
 Briefly relay how you will benefit the company and how excited you are for the opportunity.
-You can state that you are looking forward to hearing from them, or that you will connect with them in a week to follow up.
+You can state that you are looking forward to hearing from them or connecting with them in a week to follow up.
 Ensure that you thank the reader for their time and consideration and that you look forward to hearing from them.

 One Page Length

 Keep your cover letter to one page.
 Whether you are printing or emailing your application package, you want the first thing the hiring manager sees to be a well-constructed letter that highlights key personality traits and accomplishments applicable to both the position and the company.
 An application letter is an excellent place you can communicate your personality.
 It’s like having a conversation while remaining professional.
 Let this be the place you reiterate some key facts about how you would be the best fit for the position.

 Formatting: Match Your Executive Resume

 Ensure any of the job search documents you create with your application are consistent in formatting.
 This means that they should carry the same: